Chart Color Schemes

 Population growth drivers in Notting Hill are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, the estimated population of the suburb of Notting Hill is around 4,463 as of Feb 2026.
-This reflects an increase of 1,568 people (54.2%) since the 2021 Census, which reported a population of 2,895 people.
-The change is inferred from the resident population of 4,424 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 19 validated new addresses since the Census date.
-This level of population equates to a density ratio of 2,806 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-The suburb of Notting Hill's 54.2% growth since the 2021 census exceeded the national average (9.9%), along with the state, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by overseas migration, which was essentially the sole driver of population gains during recent periods.
+As per ABS population updates and AreaSearch validation for the broader area, the estimated population of Notting Hill as of Feb 2026 is around 4,463.
+This figure reflects an increase of 1,568 people (54.2%) since the 2021 Census, which reported a population of 2,895 people.
+The change was inferred from the resident population of 4,424 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 19 validated new addresses since the Census date.
+This level of population equates to a density ratio of 2,806 persons per square kilometer, placing Notting Hill in the upper quartile relative to national locations assessed by AreaSearch.
+The suburb's 54.2% growth since the 2021 census exceeded both the national average (9.9%) and the state average, marking it as a growth leader in the region.
+Population growth for the area was primarily driven by overseas migration during recent periods.

 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, AreaSearch is utilising the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group from these aggregations are also applied across all areas for years 2032 to 2041.
-As we examine future population trends, a significant population increase in the top quartile of Australian statistical areas is forecast, with the suburb of Notting Hill expected to grow by 1,929 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 28.7% in total over the 17 years.
+For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group from these aggregations are applied across all areas for years 2032 to 2041.
+Examining future trends, a significant population increase in the top quartile of Australian statistical areas is forecasted for Notting Hill, with an expected growth of 2,082 persons to 2041 based on aggregated SA2-level projections, reflecting an overall increase of 45.8% over the 17 years.

 Frequently Asked Questions - Population